 The Catholic Education Council has responsibility in a number of areas including supervision of the implementation of the Catholic Education Vicariate governance policies, strategic planning, policy development; monitoring policy implementation, and coordination between Brisbane Catholic Education schools and religious institute schools.
 The Council provides broad advice on the development and formation of staff and leaders in Catholic education; oversees the stewardship of the resources entrusted to Catholic education through oversight of the annual budgeting and financial cycle; provides advice to the Archbishop in accordance with canon law in matters relating to religious institute schools; and recommends religious education guidelines for Catholic schools and policies that encourage the provision of lifelong faith education in the Archdiocese.

 The Catholic Education Council is presided over by the Archbishop or his delegate, who is the Vicar General of the Archdiocese.
 The Vicar General is an ex-officio member of the Council.
 The Executive Director of Brisbane Catholic Education is the Executive Officer and is an ex-officio member of the Council.

 The Archbishop appoints a Council chair and members who will bring to the Council a broad spectrum of interest and involvement in the various areas of Catholic education in the Archdiocese.

-With the exception of the chair of the Council and those ex-officio members appointed by the Archbishop, members are appointed for a term of four years, with a maximum of two consecutive terms.
+With the exception of the chair of the Council and those ex-officio members appointed by the Archbishop, members are appointed for a term of three years, with a maximum of two consecutive terms.